 - Thermostatic-type electric fuel gauge.

 The figure shows an A.C. electric fuel gauge with balanced coils.
-It consists of two units-tank unit and dash unit.
+It consists of two unit-tank units and dash units.
 The two units are connected by a single wire.
-In these types of fuel gauge, the tank unit comprises a rheostat (resistance coil and movable contact) and a float.
+In these types of fuel gauges, the tank unit comprises a rheostat (resistance coil and movable contact) and float.

 The dash unit or the instrument board unit consists of two coils spaced 90° apart with an armature and pointer assembly provided at the intersection of the coil axes.
 The right-hand coil is earthed.